 This means that the flow capacity of the bottleneck components has a significant impact on the total system efficiency.
 As ball valves provide a higher Cv when compared to globe valves of the same size, they are smaller in size without losing flow rate.
 This allows for the entire piping system to be reduced in size, which drastically reduces the overall system size, weight, and cost.

 The ideal combination: bidirectional sealing capabilities and floating ball valve technology

-HABONIM offers a bidirectional cryogenic floating ball valves with all the benefits of a cryogenic valve, the simplicity of its proven floating ball valve technology, and full bidirectional Δp sealing capabilities.
-This patent-pending bidirectional cryogenic floating ball valves is a game changer for LNG applications as it can be used on a bidirectional loading and offloading single pipeline as well as a shutoff valve for a storage tank, developing back pressure to the downstream side while empty, and without upstream line pressure.
+HABONIM offers a bidirectional cryogenic floating ball valve with all the benefits of a cryogenic valve, the simplicity of its proven floating ball valve technology, and full bidirectional Δp sealing capabilities.
+This patent-pending bidirectional cryogenic floating ball valve is a game changer for LNG applications as it can be used on a bidirectional loading and offloading single pipeline as well as a shutoff valve for a storage tank, developing back pressure to the downstream side while empty, and without upstream line pressure.

 Its unique patent-pending design includes dynamic seats, allowing the valve unconditional bidirectional sealing under full Δp, as well as relatively simple construction with minimal parts.
 These features provide all the benefits of the high flow (Cv) of a ball valve with no restriction on flow direction or sealing, and with a safer design for cryogenic use.